The Other End (of the Telescope)

-"The Other End (Of the Telescope)" is a song by American band 'Til Tuesday, which was released in 1988 on their third and final studio album Everything's Different Now.
+"The Other End (of the Telescope)" is a song by American band 'Til Tuesday, which was released in 1988 on their third and final studio album Everything's Different Now.
 The song was written by Aimee Mann and Elvis Costello.
 Costello recorded his own version of the song for his 1996 album All This Useless Beauty.

 Writing

-"The Other End (Of the Telescope)" originated with Mann, who wrote the music and her own set of lyrics.
+"The Other End (of the Telescope)" originated with Mann, who wrote the music and her own set of lyrics.
 She then sent the song to Costello and his main contribution was providing a new set of lyrics.
 Mann told Ian Ravendale in 1994, "I had this piece of music that I liked and I kind of knew that it had to be very wordy and some kind of long story, and I just couldn't come up with anything.
 I knew Elvis and, during one of our conversations, I got up my nerve to say, 'If I sent you this song, do you think you could, if you had time, maybe, consider writing some words for it?'
 And he did very quickly."

 Costello told The Guardian in 1996, "[It] was written with Aimee Mann, but we weren't in the room together.
 It's a bit like the song I wrote with Burt Bacharach recently; what I call mail order songs.
 Your partner sends you whatever part of the composition you're not writing, in this case the music.
 Mostly, my contribution was the words.
 It was specifically written for her and the situation she was in at the time.
 I kept the intro and then wrote a whole other story."
 He added in 1998, "Although it now seems a little presumptuous, I tried to find the right words for someone going through a rather unhappy time."

-As with a number of tracks on Everything's Different Now, "The Other End (Of the Telescope)" was influenced by the end of Mann's relationship with Jules Shear.
+As with a number of tracks on Everything's Different Now, "The Other End (of the Telescope)" was influenced by the end of Mann's relationship with Jules Shear.
 The song was one that initially bothered Shear when he first heard it.
 Mann revealed to The Los Angeles Times in 1989, "He likes it now.
 It bothered him because it was sort of that harsh Elvis vibe.
 He's actually quite concerned what people think of him on one level."

 In a 2018 interview with Stereogum, Mann recalled of her collaboration with Costello, "He's a legend and wildly talented, and I was over the moon to be able to write with him.
 I mean, I couldn't believe that he even paid me any attention."
-In addition to "The Other End (Of the Telescope)", Mann and Costello have collaborated on a number of other songs, although they remain unreleased.
-An exception was "The Fall of The World's Own Optimist", a song written in 1994 and released by Mann on her 2000 album Bachelor No. 2 or, the Last Remains of the Dodo.
+In addition to "The Other End (of the Telescope)", Mann and Costello have collaborated on a number of other songs, although they remain unreleased.
+An exception was "The Fall of the World's Own Optimist", written in 1994 and released by Mann on her 2000 album Bachelor No. 2 or, the Last Remains of the Dodo.